Parcel Data Onboarding and FAQ

 Regrid Attribute Completeness Report

-What about condominium or cooperative buildings or parcels?
+What about condominiums or cooperative buildings or parcels?

 Our data is directly from county GIS and county assessor’s offices around the US and as such there can be some disparity from county to county in how condominium and cooperative buildings/parcels are handled.
 In many local jurisdictions condominiums and cooperative buildings are assessed and taxed individually by each owner and reflected in the related GIS data, however this is not always the case.
 In some instances, local authorities will assess and tax condominiums and co-ops collectively and they will be linked to a single GIS Parcel record.
 It is also possible that while these condominiums and co-ops are assessed and taxed independently on the assessors tax roll, these unique assessment records may not be reflected as a GIS parcel, or they may be reflected as a non-unique parcel geometry (duplicate/stack).
 Regrid does make an effort to add condo/co-op records from tax and assessor rolls where they are missing from the GIS when possible.